Learn about the rebellion of the Israelites in the Bible book of Numbers and its lead-up to entering the Promised Land in this visual printable.

 10 of the spies said that it was not safe, while 2 spies (Joshua and Caleb) said that despite what they saw, the land was wonderful and to trust the Lord.

-The people rebelled against the Lord and he punished them with 40 more years of wandering the desert and no hope of conquering Canaan in their lifetime.
-Only Caleb, Joshua and the Israelite descendants would make it there.
+The people rebelled against the Lord and he punished them with 40 more years of wandering the desert.
+Now they had no hope of conquering Canaan in their lifetime.
+Only Caleb, Joshua, and the Israelite descendants would make it there.

 Book of numbers